tom-jj-G/KeplerExoplanets/README.md

 - We are evaluating several methods for handling these: Dropping, Imputing (Mean, Median, Mode)

 Feature Evaluation & Selection
-- We are currently leveraging a Correlation Matrix and Feature Importance Graph to guide feature selection
+- We are primarily using a Sequential Feature Selector currently from the mlextend library.
+This performs an analysis on a range of possible features subset and scores them.
+Additionally we have a Correlation Matrix, Coefficient analysis and Feature Importance Graph to guide feature selection

 Creating test & train datasets
 - Initially we set the targey(y) to koi_pdisposition and the features to the remaining columns based on the feature evaluation process